Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Weakly nonlinear expansion for the canonical model

 \subsection{Dimensionless formulation}

 We adopt a dimensionless formulation where lengths are normalised by $a_*$, concentration by $c_*$, velocities by $u_*$, stresses by $\eta_*u_*/a_*$, forces by $\eta_*u_*a_*$ and torques by $\eta_*u_*a_*^2$.
-With these conventions, the position vector measured from the centre of the particle is denoted by $\bx=r\be_r$, with $r=|\bx|$ and $\be_r$ a radial unit vector such that the surface of the sphere is at $r=1$ and the fluid domain is $r>1$; the solute concentration is denoted by $c$; the fluid velocity field, in a `co-moving' frame of reference that moves with the particle's centroid without rotating, is denoted by $\bu$; the pressure field associated with that flow is denoted by $p$; the velocity of the particle centroid is denoted by $\bU$; and the particle angular velocity is denoted by $\boldsymbol{\Omega}$.
-We shall assume that all of the above quantities are steady in the co-moving frame.
+With these conventions, the position vector measured from the center of the particle is denoted by $\br=r\be_r$, with $r=|\br|$ and $\be_r$ a radial unit vector such that the surface of the sphere is at $r=1$ and the fluid domain is $r>1$; the solute concentration is denoted by $c$; the fluid velocity field, in a `co-moving' frame of reference that moves with the particle's centroid without rotating, is denoted by $\bu$; the pressure field associated with that flow is denoted by $p$; the velocity of the particle centroid is denoted by $\bU$; and the particle angular velocity is denoted by $\boldsymbol{\Omega}$.
+We look for steady-state solutions such that the particle velocities $\bU$ and $\boldsymbol{\Omega}$ are constant vectors and the fields $c,\bu$ and $p$ are constant in time in the co-moving frame.

 The complete formulation is composed of two problems that are mutually coupled.
 The first can be thought of as governing the concentration field $c$.
 It consists of the steady advection-diffusion equation